 If you are new to the BOP, or if you have previously identified mental health or drug abuse programming needs, you will be scheduled for an interview with Psychology Services staff.
 The purpose of this interview is to review your history and identify your programming needs.
-A psychologist may make recommendations to support your successful adjustment to prison and prepare you for your eventual release.
-We encourage you to participate actively in this process.
 This interview is an ideal time for you to share your interest in specific services, such as drug abuse treatment or mental health counseling.

-The Psychology Services department at this institution is staffed by a Chief Psychologist, two Staff Psychologists, and a Psychology Technician.
-The department's offices are located in the Psychology Services building.
+The Psychology Services Department is currently staffed by a Chief Psychologist, Drug Abuse Program Coordinator, Staff Psychologist, Drug Treatment Specialist, and Psychology Technician.
+The department's offices are located in Sunset Unit on the first floor, north end.
 There are a number of ways to contact Psychology Services at this institution.
 You may:

+S peak with a Psych ology

+Services staff member during mainline or as they make rounds in

+vour uni t.

-- · Submit an Inmate Request to Staff (a "Cop-Out") to Psychology Services. - · Visit the department during an open move and request an appointment to speak with a psychologist. - Speak with a Psychology Services staff member during mainline or as they make rounds in your unit. - Or in the case of a crisis situation, notify your Unit Officer, Unit Team, or any other BOP staff member of your urgent need to speak with Psychology Services.
+• ......Or in the case of a crisis situation, notify your Unit Officer, Unit Team, or any other BOP staff member of your urgent need to speak with Psychology Services.